martinng01/sales-helper/README.md

 ## Project Overview

-This project is designed to assist sales teams by leveraging customer relationship management (CRM) systems to streamline their daily workflows throughout the end-to-end sales processes.
-By integrating artificial intelligence (AI) models, the project aims to provide smart sales helper functionalities that enable managerial insights and optimize sales strategies.
+This video calling web application aids sales representatives by providing real-time, accurate data about their services and leveraging AI to optimize sales strategies.
+It integrates live video conferencing, emotion detection, and automatic information retrieval to enhance the efficiency and effectiveness of sales interactions.

 ### Features

 - 📹 Live Video Conferencing
   - Implemented using [getstream.io](https://getstream.io)
 - 😊 Emotion Detection
   - Trained a Random Forest Classification algorithm from scratch using a [synthesized facial dataset](https://osf.io/7a5fs/).
 Facial landmarks were generated using [Mediapipe](https://github.com/google-ai-edge/mediapipe) and fed into the model.
 For inference, a frame of the video is sent at a fixed interval to the model for emotion detection.
 - 📝 Real-Time Transcription
   - Implemented using [WhisperLive](https://github.com/collabora/WhisperLive)
 - 🔍 Live Automatic Information Retrieval
-  - Implemented using LangChain, more details in the implementation section
+  - Implemented using [ChromaDB](https://www.trychroma.com/), more details in the implementation section

 ### Technologies

 The project was created with:

 - Frontend

   - React
   - Vite
   - Tailwind CSS